Bill Berkson : The Far Flowered Shore

 — Bill Berkson

 The Far Flowered Shore notebooks were reproduced as full-color, hardcover, facsimiles by Cuneiform Press in 2013.
 The 2006 and 2010 notebooks are accompanied by a third volume containing a transcript of the text typeset in Bulmer.
-Housed in a slipcase produced by Craig Jenson at BookLab II, one hundred copies were produced, of which fifty are for sale exclusively from Cuneiform Press.
-(2013)
+Housed in a slipcase produced by Craig Jenson at BookLab II, one hundred copies were produced, of which fifty were for sale exclusively from Cuneiform Press.